dringeis/dringeis.github.io/_pages/podcasts.md

 ***

 ## Editing and Hosting Activity
 I joined the podcast from the Association of Polar Early Career Scientists, **Polar Times**.
-I am editing and soon hostinf some podcasts.
+I am editing and soon hosting podcasts.

 Here are some episodes I edited:
 - [Fieldwork Fun with Foxes](https://polartimes.podbean.com/e/fieldwork-fun-with-foxes/)